Henri Cole

 click to order

 Like the messianic Walt Whitman ("I make holy whatever I touch"), Henri Cole has spent his career tallying ecstatic and multifarious encounters with physical reality.
 Such encounters permeate this sumptuous new collection of poems, in which Cole is to be found addressing a pig, a strand of seaweed, and even a mosquito.
 A characteristic tone of awed ingenuousness...is one Cole has learned from Blake and Bishop, though he also keeps an ear to the ground of contemporary speech, describing a torrential downpour as "rain on steroids"..."How can I/defend myself against what I want?"
 Cole asks with voluptuous candor, and leaves it to us to infer the answer.
-He can't, and neither can we. —THE NEW YORKER
+He can't, and neither can we. —The New Yorker

-Cole's eighth book of poems may be his most sensitive (in the manner of a compass needle), pointing as precisely as possible to the various sources of a lifetime's fragility and power. —PUBLISHERS WEEKLY [Starred Review]
+Cole's eighth book of poems may be his most sensitive (in the manner of a compass needle), pointing as precisely as possible to the various sources of a lifetime's fragility and power. —Publishers Weekly [Starred Review]